CartoDB/data-services/geocoder/admin1/README.md

 | 6 			| Natural Earth 			| woe_label  | woe label name  |
 | 7 			| TIGER 		 			| stusps  | Abbreviation (USA only)  |

+# Known issues
+* `admin1_decoder` table which is meant to be depreacted is being used in other geocoders, as namedplaces

+# Historic:
+* [24/06/2015]:
+  * Updated Readme: add information for tables, functions, indexes and known issues section